vncg/react-admin/docs/Tutorial.md

 );
 ```

 This works exactly the way you expect.
-The lesson here is that react-admin takes care of responsive web design for the layout, but it's your job to use `<Responsive>` in pages.
+The lesson here is that vn-kooch-react-admin takes care of responsive web design for the layout, but it's your job to use `<Responsive>` in pages.

 ![Responsive List](./img/responsive-list.gif)

 ## Connecting To A Real API

 Here is the elephant in the room of this tutorial.
 In real world projects, the dialect of your API (REST?
 GraphQL?
 Something else?) won't match the JSONPLaceholder dialect.
-Writing a Data Provider is probably the first thing you'll have to do to make react-admin work.
+Writing a Data Provider is probably the first thing you'll have to do to make vn-kooch-react-admin work.
 Depending on your API, this can require a few hours of additional work.

-React-admin delegates every data query to a Data Provider function.
+vn-kooch-react-admin delegates every data query to a Data Provider function.
 This function must simply return a promise for the result.
 This gives extreme freedom to map any API dialect, add authentication headers, use endpoints from several domains, etc.

 For instance, let's imagine you have to use the `my.api.url` REST API, which expects the following parameters: